rich98/redhat_ubuntu_audit/README.md

 # Read me notes
-redhat_ubuntu_audit
+# Current version auditscript 3.5.9.sh
+# next planned release auditscript 3.6.0

+Notes
-needs to be run as sudo in older Linux versions you have to be root (su) if the user is not in the sudo group For details info see data natrix.pdf
+Needs to be run as sudo in older Linux versions you have to be root (su) if the user is not in the sudo group For details info see data natrix.pdf

 What is being audited?